sophice/ahk-keyboard-locker/README.md

 # What is it for?

-- Lock your keyboard while wiping it clean.
+- Locking your keyboard while wiping it clean.
-- Allow a baby/toddler to tap away on your keyboard without messing up your system.
+- Allowing a baby/toddler to tap away on your keyboard without messing up your system.
-- Defend against your cat walking across/sleeping on your keyboard.
+- Defending against your cat that walks across or sleeps on your keyboard.
-- Mess with coworkers.
+- Messing with coworkers.
-- Block coworkers from messing with you.
+- Blocking coworkers from messing with you.

 Note: This is not security software and is easily bypassed.
 Only use it for convenience, not security.